-When it comes to websites which I taught in Class #24 of my Voiceover Teaching Series, you need to take control of how you’re presented out there in the world very early on.
+When it comes to marketing yourself via a website – I taught this in Class #24 of my Voiceover Teaching Series.
+You need to take control of how you’re presented out there in the world very early on.
 That way you can evolve it on your own terms.
 You don’t want other people deciding who you are, that’s how you get pigeonholed, and that’s also how you get overlooked.

 Once you get the logo in place, you can use it on your website and all your printed materials, and you can make branded letterhead for your email correspondents.
 I still use that same logo, just used a different variation of it, it has carried through my career.

-Even if you haven’t really gotten started professionally as a voice actor, you can still do charity events.
+Even if you haven’t really gotten started professionally as a voice actor, even if you haven’t had a single voiceover job yet, you can still do charity events.
 You can read for kids.
 There are all sorts of things that you can do.
 And you can use that stuff to print on your flyers and business cards and hand them out at the end and at networking meetings.